 Dessert?
 We’re English, Irish, and Scots – three guesses what we are having and the first two don’t count.

-Of course, it’s a Christmas pudding, my mom and I have made my Great Grandmother’s recipe for years, but this year time ran out so I’m using the next best thing – the fabulous King George Christmas Pudding from The Art of Pudding They really know how to make a fabulous Christmas Pudding.
+Of course, it’s a Christmas Pudding, my mom and I have made my Great Grandmother’s recipe for years, but this year time ran out so I’m using the next best thing – the fabulous King George Christmas Pudding from The Art of Pudding I’m giving them a shout out because I love supporting local Canadian companies and they make a really great Christmas Pudding.

 Have a wonderful holiday and please don’t give up on your family’s traditions, it the stuff we’re all made of.